Cauchy distribution: Transformation properties

+Statistical inference

 Estimation of parameters

 Because the parameters of the Cauchy distribution do not correspond to a mean and variance, attempting to estimate the parameters of the Cauchy distribution by using a sample mean and a sample variance will not succeed.
 For example, if an i.i.d. sample of size n is taken from a Cauchy distribution, one may calculate the sample mean as:

 Although the sample values $x_i$ will be concentrated about the central value $x_0$, the sample mean will become increasingly variable as more observations are taken, because of the increased probability of encountering sample points with a large absolute value.
 In fact, the distribution of the sample mean will be equal to the distribution of the observations themselves; i.e., the sample mean of a large sample is no better (or worse) an estimator of $x_0$ than any single observation from the sample.
 Similarly, calculating the sample variance will result in values that grow larger as more observations are taken.